rajnepali/VirusTotal_URL_Scan/README.md

 # VirusTotal_URL_Scan
-scans URL with VirusTotal API and returns if the URL is malicious
+A very simple script to retrieve URL scan result with VirusTotal API and returns if the URL is malicious.